 It is my pleasure to extend a very warm welcome to you as you make your transition into the Graduate House community.
 I hope the year ahead will offer many opportunities to interact with your residence peers and to participate in the incredible assortment of opportunities that are organized by the residence life team.
 If you're not sure how to get started, talk to your RA or contact the Residence Life Office.

 In the meanwhile, please read through this handbook carefully as it has plenty of information that will be useful during your stay here.
-If you have any questions, please contact dy.kim@utoronto.ca.

 We wish you all the best this year!

 Sincerely,